-Professor Ropp has over 18 years experience in industry, working and managing technical operations and educational development in risk-sensitive high-technology industries.
+Professor Ropp has over 18 years experience in technical operations and educational development in risk-sensitive high-technology industries.
 His research focus areas are: Technology innovations for Advanced Aerospace Manufacturing and Next Generation air vehicle lifecycle management; Safety Risk Management for aerospace and airport surface operations.
 Professor Ropp has served on the Federal Aviation Administration's Next Generation Air Transportation System (NextGen) Institute through the Joint Planning and Development Office in Washington, D.C.
 (2008-2010) as a safety working group member, and has researched and presented on safety risk management systems around the world.
 He has developed and deployed safety management systems, quality management system and human factors leadership training in several industry sectors including work with the U.S. Navy’s Undersea Weapons facility at Pearl Harbor, Hawaii, and some of the largest aviation MRO and Air Carrier organizations in North America.

-Ropp's Hangar of the Future lab and students have been featured in Aviation Week and Space Technology, Popular Mechanics magazine and most recently were featured on the national Big Ten Network in January 2015.
+Ropp's Hangar of the Future lab and students have been featured in Aviation Week and Space Technology, Popular Mechanics magazine and were featured on the national Big Ten Network in January 2015.
 His students are also routinely invited to demonstrate their project work and talk to new students and families during recruiting days on campus.

 FAA certificated mechanic with Airframe and Powerplant ratings.